Tomiwa-Ot/Website-Directory-Fuzzing-Tool/README.md

 # Website Directory Fuzzing Tool
  A tool written in python to find files and directories of web applications using a specified wordlist.
- Tool is written in Python 2.
- Note: If there are errors, its definitely indentation (raise the issue)

  Dependencies:
  For Windows,